KMI-KPZ/Semper-KI-Backend/README.md

 - ```python manage.py mail --env <environment> email-address``` to send a test mail to the email-address

 - the other environments will be added later as well as the docker-compose files

-## !!
-ATTENTION !! -> not yet ready for stage and production!

-# Installation of Frontend